12+ Cheapest Visa-Free Destinations for South Africans

 I spent a week backpacking around the Sepilok region, and I think it’s one of the most affordable solo travel destinations for South Africans.
 You can do pretty much any activity without being part of a larger group, and you aren’t charged extra for being alone.

-Borneo, Malaysia is also pretty easy to get to from Kuala Lumpur.
-There are two daily flights, and you can pick up a return for under R 2,000 if you book last minute.
+Borneo in Malaysia is also pretty easy to get to from Kuala Lumpur.
+There are two daily flights, and you can pick up a return for under R 2,000 if you book at the last minute.

 Visa Information: Visa not required for 90 days.